Water, Air & Ground Source Heat Pumps

 What’s more, if you switch to a green energy provider, your system could effectively be running carbon neutral.

 Are heat pumps worth the investment?

-Providing it’s designed and installed correctly (check your installer is MCS-certified), a heat pump can be an effective heating system that’s both cheap to run and that’s good for the environment.
+Providing it’s designed and installed correctly (check your installer is MCS-certified), a ground or air source heat pump can be an effective eco heating system that’s both cheap to run and that’s good for the environment.
 Modern heat pumps can last as long as 25 years, and if they’re MCS-approved, you could be eligible for receiving payment from the government via the Renewable Heat Incentive.
 This could see a large proportion of the initial cost returned to you over a period of 7 years.